 Dairy products refer to the items that are manufactured using milk of sheep, goat, buffaloes, etc. These products play an essential part in everyday diet as they are chock-full of healthy nutrients like calcium, protein, vitamins, potassium, magnesium, zinc and fats.
 Besides this, they offer numerous health benefits which include strengthening bones, maintaining blood pressure, reducing the risk of osteoporosis, cardiovascular disease and type 2 diabetes.
 Currently, India is known as the largest producer of milk as well as milk products in the world.
 The majority of the industry remains highly unorganised dominated by a large number of small and marginal dairy farmers.
-A new research report titled “Dairy Industry in India 2018 Edition: Market Size, Growth, Prices, Segments, Cooperatives, Private Dairies, Procurement and Distribution” by IMARC Group estimates that the Indian dairy industry was worth a value of INR 7,916 Billion in 2017.
-The report further anticipates the market to cross a value of INR 18,599 Billion by 2023, exhibiting a CAGR of around 15% during the 2018-2023.
+A new research report titled “Dairy Industry in India 2019 Edition: Market Size, Growth, Prices, Segments, Cooperatives, Private Dairies, Procurement and Distribution” by IMARC Group estimates that the Indian dairy industry was worth a value of INR 9,168 Billion in 2018.
+The report further anticipates the market to reach a value of INR 21,971 Billion by 2024, exhibiting a CAGR of around 16% during the 2019-2024.

 Dairy industry in India Drivers/Constraints:

 - One of the primary factors propelling the market growth of dairy products is mounting population and elevating disposable incomes.
 Due to this, a large section of population is willing to spend more on milk and milk products.

 - Changing eating patterns and rising health-consciousness amongst the consumers remain some of the factors that have resulted in a shift towards organic dairy products.
 This has in turn stimulated the growth of the dairy industry in India.